ekonomia-tech/lending-subgraph-standard/README.md

 # Future Work
 - Incorporate borrow and supply rates
 - Incorporate representations of collateral and debt, such as `cTokens` and `aTokens`.
+- There is a possibility we could included CDP specific data in the future.
+But it might stay abstracted away from the Subgraph.
+Time will tell.
 # Open Questions
 - Credit delegation can be implemented by separating the `sender` of transactions apart from the `from` or `to`, and also tracking the function calls that create delegation.
 But, every protocol implements this differently, and some not at all.
 The question is, how to implement this properly?
 It involves understanding how it works across all protocols and making sure that no events are screwed, as this can confuse the subgraph.
 - Should gasPrice or transactionFee be included?